trisfaizal/Marketing-Site/_drafts/custom-editor-styles.md

 ***

+Read more about these features in our [official documentation](https://docs.cloudcannon.com/editing/options/).
 This was one of the most requested features we've ever had, and we're proud to see it available for you to use.